 With the new pipe welded in (but unbolted at the catalytic converter to make room for welding) the body and subframe connector were prepped and welded together.

-Turbocharged Small-Block Build - - Super Chevy Magazine
+3rd Gen Subframe Install - Structural Integrity - Super Chevy Magazine

 recent how to articles

 How To Install Emissions-Legal Headers on a 2002 Corvette - Fresh Lungs

 How To Choose the Right Tire for Your Classic Corvette - Tire Talk